Is There Anything That Meditation Can't Do?

 It keeps you from getting depressed; in fact, people who meditate regularly (thats the key), are 75% less likely to experience depression, 30% less likely to feel anxiety, and feel a sense of well-being at a 65% higher rate than non-meditators.

-Do I have your attention, because there's more:
+Do I have your attention now, because there's more: